RayKitajima/RadioStarlight/README.md

    Add feeds (RSS/Atom/JSON), connect APIs, and point to pages you care about.

 2. **Design**
-   Create your program structure: name segments, assign content sources, and attach a prompt to each segment.
+   Create your program structure: name segments, assign content sources, and attach a prompt to each segment. *(Custom design requires Pro.)*

 3. **Choose engines**
-   Pick a text LLM for script generation and an image model for show art.
-Use cloud APIs or Apple on‑device models if you can use.
+   Pick a text LLM for script generation and an image model for show art—use cloud APIs or Apple on‑device models on compatible devices.

 4. **Generate**
    Produce segment scripts, covers, and avatars.
 Keep your **personality** and **Sound Sets** consistent across episodes.